 However, those misunderstandings are no excuse for letting a loved one suffer addiction for one second longer than necessary.
 The high success rate of interventions indicates that they work.
 However, you need to make sure that you approach an intervention properly.
 For example, a group intervention is typically the best bet because they make an individual fully understand the scope of their problem in a visual way.

-4. Honesty is the Best Policy
+4. Honesty is the Best Policy with Helping a Friend with Addiction

 Your friend is understandably very sensitive about their drug use and has an unfortunate tendency to react poorly when you try to discuss it with them.
 However, you just don’t have the option to put on your kid gloves in this situation.
 Somebody with an addiction is typically in a life-and-death struggle, and you can’t afford to let potential hurt feelings get in the way of care and treatment.